If you’d like to go on holiday but can’t afford the whole caboodle, why not try house-swapping?

 - machines break down (like the washing machine flooding or the freezer packing up)

-- important items get lost
+- important items are moved/get lost

 - the bath overflows

-- the visitor loses the electronic car keys (£150 to replace),
+- the visitor loses the car keys

 It could all happen, but usually it doesn’t.